Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 The fact is that it will print `App` and `Text` together every second.

 React components are just functions.
-If you have experience in TypeScript with React project, you might have met a useful type annotation: `React.FC`, which is just an acronym for `FunctionComponent`.
+If you have experience in TypeScript with React project, you may have met a useful type annotation: `React.FC`, which is just an acronym for `FunctionComponent`.
 The definition of it is something like:

 ```typescript